National Institutes of Health

 2014–2015 Intramural Research Training Award Postbaccalaureate Fellow, Membrane Biology Section, National Heart, Lung and Blood Institute, Bethesda, MD

-2020–Present Postdoctoral Fellow, Department of Integrative Computational and Structural Biology, Scripps Research Institute, La Jolla, CA
+2020–2024 Postdoctoral Fellow, Department of Integrative Computational and Structural Biology, Scripps Research Institute, La Jolla, CA

 Other Experience and Professional Memberships